DataSciBurgoon/skittles_genotoxicity/README.md

 # Important

-To see the analysis, just click on the skittle_genotoxicity.ipynb file in your browser, and Github will automagically re-run the analysis in real-time, and generate the analysis report.
+To see the analysis, just click on the skittle_genotoxicity.ipynb or pharma_tio2_genotoxicity.ipynb file in your browser, and Github will automagically re-run the analysis in real-time, and generate the analysis report.
 It's that simple!

+Take a look at my [blog post about the Skittles analysis](https://toxictruthblog.com/4080-skittles-per-day-dna-damage-and-the-law/).

 # Background

-The goal of this analysis is to answer a simple question: If the studies that EFSA identified as showing genotoxicity of TiO2 are true, how many skittles would I need to eat before I need to worry about genotoxicity?
+The goal of this analysis is to answer a simple question: If the studies that EFSA identified as showing genotoxicity of TiO2 are true, how many skittles or pharmaceutical tablets would I need to ingest before I need to worry about genotoxicity?

-What I can say is that I have examined the studies identified by EFSA.
+I have examined the studies identified by EFSA.
 In my opinion, the studies are flawed, and upon critical review, I do not believe that there is any evidence that TiO2 causes genotoxicity, and even if it were to, they do not provide evidence that the genotoxicity is irreversible.
 The number of samples used in the studies is far too small to make any plausible inferences back to the human population.
 In one study they only used lymphocytes from a single person.
 In another case they used lymphocytes from only 20 people -- those are way too few people to be able to make inferences about the human population's response to TiO2.

-There were statistical analysis flaws in many of the studies.
+There were [statistical analysis flaws in many of the studies](https://toxictruthblog.com/efsa-bias-and-titanium-dioxide/).
 In one case the authors did not run the samples on duplicate slides -- that is a standard for genotoxicity assays.
 In all cases where duplicate slides were used, the statistical model used was too simplistic.
 They need to account for the hierarchical nature of the study, and they did not.

 In all cases, the studies were set-up in such a way that there is a high likelihood of sampling bias, which will lead to increased false positives.